ScratchingDog/ScratchingDog/README.md

 ### Hi there! 👋 I'm ScratchingDog

-> 💻 Passionate Developer | 🚀 Tech Enthusiast | 🌟 Open Source Contributor
+> 💻 Passionate Developer | 🚀 Tech Enthusiast

 Welcome to my GitHub profile!
 I'm a developer who loves building innovative solutions and contributing to the open-source community.
 I believe in the power of collaboration and continuous learning.